 - and chest

-Use the Nickson sizing guide and compare your own measurements to our fit for slim and regular shirts for the best fit possible
+Use the Nickson sizing guide and compare your own measurements to our fit to find the best fit possible.

 All our shirts increase by 0.25 inches in collar width compared to the standard 0.5 inches.
 This allows us to offer more size ranges and an even better fit.